 Dude Looks Like a Lady: He's so girly-looking that Aladdin actually gropes his chest to confirm if he's really a guy when they first meet.
 His feminine appearance starts to make a lot of sense when he's revealed to be an Opposite-Sex Clone of Scheherazade.

 Light 'em Up: Created a shield of light magic to protect Marga.

 Face-Heel Turn: Somewhat.
-Matal has promises to him supply him with Magoi to keep his existence, but as long as he fights to protect Magnostadt against the Reim Empire; ergo, his original country, his people and Scheherazade.
-Then he learns that the original Scheherazade will soon die and when that happens all her clones (including him) will perish as well.
+Mogamett promises to him supply him with Magoi to keep his existence, but as long as he fights to protect Magnostadt against the Reim Empire; ergo, his original country, his people and Scheherazade.
+Then he learns that the original Scheherazade will soon die and when that happens all her clones (including him) will perish as well anyway.

 Dark and Troubled Past: His wife died from magic overuse many years ago, forced by the Musta'sim Royal Family to serve the people with the other magicians.
-His daughter died during a war with Parthevian Empire, beginning his Start of Darkness.
+His daughter died during a war with the Parthevia Empire, beginning his Start of Darkness.